irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

 `from cfg_cell import cfg
 from netParams_cell import netParams`

-- By importing these objects, the code gains access to the pre-defined configuration settings and network parameters specified in the respective files → questo fondamnentale sennò batch non va
+- By importing these objects, the code gains access to the pre-defined configuration settings and network parameters specified in the respective files
 - These imported objects are then used in conjunction with the **`Batch`** class and other code in **`batch.py`** to define and execute batch simulations.

 ```python